istio-ecosystem/sail-operator/SECURITY.md

 Please send mail to (email to be defined) to report a security issue found in Sail project.
 We will update you via e-mail when the issue has been evaluated.

-Please do NOT reveal any potential security issue in a Sail operator github issue, or on other Sail mailing lists.
+Please do NOT reveal any potential security issues in a GitHub issue or through other public channels.